 Chassis Cluster Control Plane Interfaces

-You can use control plane interfaces to synchronize the kernel state between Routing Engines on SRX Series Firewalls in a chassis cluster.
-Control plane interfaces provide the link between the two nodes in the cluster.
+This topic explains how to use control plane interfaces to synchronize kernel state between Routing Engines on Firewalls in a chassis cluster.
+Control plane interfaces provide the communication link between the two nodes in the cluster.

 -